aosavi/edaptiv.org/_portfolio/project01.md

   thumbnail: assets/img/portfolio/pexels-mart-production-8471977_thumbnail_reduced.jpg
 ---

-We built a foundation for computer adaptive practice in education.
+We built a foundation for computer adaptive practice in education, inspired by the Elo rating system in chess.
 This project evolved into the widely used learning platform Math Garden, now known as [Prowise Learn](https://www.prowise.com/en/prowise-learn/).
 The developed adaptive algorithm has been applied in a wide range of domains, ranging from math, language, and logic, to typing.
-Bridging the gap between education and research, the in the past decade obtained data has played a fundamental role in various fields of psychological research.
+Bridging the gap between education and research, over a decade of large-scale practice data has played a fundamental role in various fields of psychological research.

 {:.list-inline}
 - **Core team:** Sharon Klinkenberg, Marthe Straatemeier, Han van der Maas.